mariomthree/python-is-easy/README.md

 # Python is easy
- Introductory python course, offered by `Open Source IT`.
+ Learning python with `Open Source IT` and `Programming Python 4th Edition - Mark Lutz`.

 ## Pre requirements